leifg/morfo/README.md

 But instead of importing spreadsheets into models, you can morf (typo intended) arrays of Hashes into other arrays of hashes.

+## Compatibility

+This gem is currently only tested on Ruby 2.0 (including 2.0 mode of JRuby and RBX).

 ## Installation

 Add this line to your application's Gemfile: